Will-wpl/ReactForRubyApp/README.md

 - `foreman start -f Procfile.dev`

-If you wnat to debug by rubymine, can do:
+If you want to debug by rubymine, can do:
 - In terminal run : `./bin/webpack-dev-server --hot`
 - In menu click : Run -> Debug -> Development:reverse-auction
 - http://localhost:3000

+If you want to unit test, can do: bundle exec rspec spec/controllers/admin/auctions_controller_spec.rb

 ## For CSI dev team